Cameron Mathison: Personal life

 On July 27, 2002, he married model Vanessa Marie Arevalo, having proposed in Vail, Colorado.
 They have two children; a son born in April 2003 and a daughter born in July 2006.
 On July 31, 2024, four days after their 22nd wedding anniversary, Arevalo and Mathison announced their separation.
+In May 2026, Mathison filed for legal separation.

+He has been practising Buddhism for 15 years and is a devotee of Kelsang Gyatso.

 On September 9, 2019, he announced that he had been diagnosed with renal cell carcinoma and would be taking several weeks off to receive treatment.
 In January 2025, his home in Altadena, California burned down due to the Eaton Fire.